AndrewWren/Front-Page/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;[Submitted NeurIPS&nbsp;2022 workshop paper  TODO]()

-#### MSc Statistical Natural Language Processing group project: *Learning from clue structure to solve cryptic crosswords.*
+#### MSc Statistical Natural Language Processing group project: *Learning from clue structure to solve cryptic crosswords*

 Originated and coded structural ideas we used for our solver.
 This enabled us to get very close to state-of-the-art mid-size transformer performance – with only a relatively small dataset.
 Outstanding Distinction.